lidofinance/lido-improvement-proposals/LIPS/lip-13.md

 Also, this limits will be working in whitelist mode and transferring all other ERC-20 tokens will be prohibited.

 Note: The limits above reflect the initial proposed configuration.
-The currently active limits are documented in the "Appendix A. Current limits" section below.
+The history of payment limit changes, along with the currently active limits, is documented in the "Appendix A. Easy Track payment limits history" section below.

 ### Test cases